 Incorporating the power of modern cooling technologies into an older home can be a real challenge.
 Central cooling was not a common home feature until the 1980s.
 As such, houses built before this time often lack the necessary ductwork for supporting many popular HVAC system designs.
-Fortunately, there are a number of innovative products that are making it increasingly easier to utilize efficient cooling equipment in these buildings.
+Fortunately, several innovative products are making it increasingly easier to utilize efficient cooling equipment in these buildings.
 Understanding how these products work can be key to finding the best solution for your household.

 Central Cooling Systems and Window Units

 It may be that your home has a window AC unit or a central cooling system in place already.
 While window units are acceptable for cooling down one or two small-sized rooms, they are neither economical nor efficient.
 Moreover, window units are rarely quiet when in use.
 These small and typically noisy systems work extremely hard to create cooler indoor temperatures and they consequently use a lot of energy in the process.
 Although their up-front cost is cheap, the costs of routinely using a window AC can be incredibly high.
 It’s also important to note that their method of installation and their position create gaps and cracks that allow conditioned air to flow back outside.

 While central cooling is more efficient by far than window AC equipment, there are several cost-increasing challenges that homeowners face when using central AC in older homes.
 To start, unless a current AC system has been replaced within the last 10 years, it doesn’t boast the most modern and efficient cooling capabilities.
 Running an outdated system that’s not streamlined for supporting the needs of the home can be just as costly and frustrating as using a window AC.
 In instances in which ductwork already exists, replacing outdated central cooling equipment will result in significant savings over time.
 It will also dramatically improve overall home comfort and boost the resale value of the property.